Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 7

 - This season the Kraken scored only one goal in 13 games and they've earned two points (0-11-2) in those contests.

-- Seattle has six points (2-12-2) when scoring two goals this season.
+- Seattle has earned six points (2-12-2 record) this season when scoring two goals .

-- The Kraken have scored more than two goals in 63 games, earning 106 points from those contests.
+- The Kraken have earned 106 points in their 63 games with more than two goals scored.

-- This season, Seattle has scored a single power-play goal in 33 games has a record of 22-8-3 in those matchups.

-- When it outshoots its opponent this season, Seattle has posted a record of 37-19-4 (78 points).

 |Stars Rank